mrsimpson/ical-interceptor/README.md

 Supply a `?url=<your ical calendar URL>` as url query parameter to the enpoint you exposed the function to and add some modifiers.

+Supply `&download` as url query parameter in order to make your browser download the result as a file.

 Thanks to the more than generous option to run the function on the [OpenFaas Community cluster](https://github.com/openfaas/community-cluster/tree/master/docs), the function is available at `https://mrsimpson.o6s.io/ical-interceptor`.

 ### Supported modifiers